Dancing all over your face

 1. Imprisoned Secret 2.
 The Perfect Strain 3.
 I, Infidel 4.
 Thirst For Blood 5.
 These Chains 6.
 Do Not Resuscitate 7.
 Axiom 8.
 Straight To The Nether Regions 9.
 Room 101 10.
 All Too Human 11.
 Terror Ends Here 12.
 I Am War

 I, Infidel leaves no doubt about the steady course that Ritual Carnage keep following.
 Immediately after the short intro, The Perfect Strain re-defines fast thrash metal and the title track follows in the same vein.
 Both musically and production-wise this album sounds like an improvement over The Birth Of Tragedy, with generally a better and more streamlined flow of content.
 The most notable practical difference is in the vocals that have evolved into a distinctive form of clean high shouts, similar to Sean Killian from Vio-lence and Katon W. De Pena from Hirax.
 As there are not too many practitioners of this kind of vocal style, the album gains something of a characteristic touch from it.
-With already several quality releases that do not sound like mere carbon copies of the old, you could easily consider Ritual Carnage one of the better pure thrash metal bands that rose against all odds in the nineties.
+With already several quality releases that do not sound like mere carbon copies of the old, you could easily consider Ritual Carnage one of the better pure thrash metal bands that rose against all odds in the 1990s.

 RIVERGE - Rebirth Of Skull